Code-Institute-Submissions/doggie-dining/README.md

 **Surface Plane**

-* After researching and going through pros and cons, i finally decided how the end result should appear.
+* After researching and going through pros and cons, I finally decided how the end result should appear.

 ## User Stories